puzzle/amm-techlab/content/en/docs/02.0/2.1/containerize.md

 ## Task {{% param sectionnumber %}}.5: Create Service

+Services are used as bridges between the container and the OpenShift project.
+They enable the access from an OpenShift project to the port of an container.

-Expose the container ports to the to the cluster with a Service.
+Expose the container ports to the cluster with a Service.
 For the Service we configure the port `8080` for the Web API.
 We set the Service type to ClusterIP to expose the Service cluster internal only.

+Prepare a file inside your workspace `<workspace>/svc.yaml` and add the following resource configuration:

 ```YAML
 apiVersion: v1